We are creating a health, wellbeing and education precinct for the local Canterbury community.

 These buildings will be renewed internally to include fit-for-purpose modern facilities while protecting and preserving the neighbourhood heritage and character of the buildings for future generations to enjoy.

-Construction is proposed to commence mid-2020.
+Construction is proposed to commence in mid to late 2020.

 About the project

 We are restoring existing buildings in Canterbury Gardens to create a precinct that meets the current and future health, wellbeing and education needs of our community.